This blog is mostly written for self amusement :) A channel to vent, to share, to introspect, to just have fun.

 A very interesting group of cool women!

-http://www.yogaunveiled.com).
+During the first weekend, we watched a part of a very informative movie named Yoga Unveiled (http://www.yogaunveiled.com).
 Sometimes I think as a person born and raised in India, I feel proud of the fact that Yoga was born in my homeland, it is a part of India heritage.
 I saw some familiar faces in the movie (B. K. S. Iyengar) but there were so many knowledgeable people I did not even hear of until then.
 It is humbling to listen to them talking about history and origin of yoga.

 One lesson I learnt by watching the movie is that I have no right to feel superior as compared to other western yoga enthusiasts just because I am from India.